AlbertoCuadra/algo_trading_weighted_strategy/README.md

 </p>

 ## How to use it
 Search for `Acrypto - Weighted strategy` in the indicator tab using `tradingview` and add it to your layout.
+Modify the indicator parameters for the desired asset and data frame.

 If you consider paying for a subscription on TradingView (which is not required for this script), I would be very grateful if you could use my referral link :)